Maclean-D/three-assistant-glass/README.md

 2. Open a terminal and navigate to the project directory.

-3. Put your Vapi Assistant ID into main.js

-4. Install the required dependencies:
+3. Install the required dependencies:
    ```
    npm install
    ```

-5. Start the server:
+4. Start the server:
    ```
    node server.mjs
    ```
-6. Open http://localhost:3000/settings and save your Vapi keys
+5. Open http://localhost:3000/settings and save your Vapi keys

+6. Pick a character model and voice assistant

 ## Credits